samuelhimmelstrup/good-tape-test/README.md

-# Welcome to Samuel Himmelstrups attempt to solve the challenge put forth by Good Tape!
+# Random stories presented beautifully!

+This web app is Samuel Himmelstrups attempt to show potential future colleagues at Good Tape that he knows how to code.
+It can fetch ten random top stories from HackerNews.
-This web app uses HackerNews API to fetch ten stories at random from the top stories.
+It can even fetch ten random top stories again

 ## Try it out